-Originally converted from two imposing Victorian Villas, and formerly the home of the Duke of Norfolk, the hotel has been restored to its later Edwardian grandeur.
-Guests staying in one of the 95 well appointed and thoughtfully equipped en suite bedrooms and suites are able to enjoy the hotel’s gardens and leisure facilities, including an indoor swimming pool, sauna, steam room and jacuzzi.
+Originally converted from two imposing Victorian Villas, and formerly the home of the Duke of Norfolk, the hotel has been restored to its Edwardian grandeur.
+Guests staying in one of the 95 well appointed and fully equipped en suite bedrooms and suites are able to enjoy the hotel’s gardens and leisure facilities, including an indoor swimming pool, sauna, steam room and jacuzzi.

-Excellent transport links make the Norfolk accessible and easy to locate.
+Excellent transport links make the Norfolk Royale accessible and easy to locate.
 We are only a 10 minute walk from the nearest railway station and a 15 minute drive from the nearest airport.
-The hotel also has a private car park.
+The hotel also has a private underground car park.

 In 1870, two large villas on Richmond Hill in Bournemouth, built by the town’s founders Sir George Vision Tapps and his son Sir George William Tapps-Gervis, were amalgamated to make Stewarts Hotel.

 During the 19th century the Stewarts Hotel was a firm favourite with Henry Fitzalan-Howard (1847 — 1917), the 15th Duke of Norfolk and became first choice for the Duke & Duchesses’ Summer retreat.

 No one really knows why the Duke and Duchess of Norfolk chose the Stewarts Hotel above other Bournemouth hotels, but the most plausible explanation is the hotel’s location — opposite the Roman Catholic, Sacred Heart Church.
 Henry Fitzalan-Howard was a major supporter of the Catholic Church in the years following Catholic Emancipation.

 In honour of its regular VIP guests and in tribute to the major role that The Dukes of Norfolk have played in English life over the years, the Stewarts Hotel changed its name to The Norfolk Royale Hotel in 1910.